syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 * XBindingPath-A string property that represents the X values for the series.
 * YBindingPath-A string property that represents the Y values for the series.
 * Stroke-Represents the brush for the series outline.
-* StrokeThickness-Represents the thickness of the for the series outline.
+* StrokeThickness-Represents the thickness of the series outline.
 * Interior-Represents the brush to fill the series.
 * Palette-Used to define the set of pre-defined or custom colors for the series.